Welcome to my website!

 I am a professional mezzo-soprano,

-and currently a Visiting Assistant Professor of Music at Florida State University in Tallahassee for the 2013-14 academic
+and was a Visiting Professor of Voice at Florida State University in Tallahassee for the 2013-14 academic year.

-year.
-I spent eight years as an Associate Professor (tenured) of Music at Shorter University in Rome, Georgia, where
+I spent eight years as an Associate Professor (tenured) of Music at Shorter University in Rome, Georgia, where I taught

 applied studio voice, vocal pedagogy, Russian diction, and class voice.